bob123456678/TrainControl/Readme.md

 ## Features

-* Easily control locomotives (MM2, MFX, DCC), signals, switches, and routes
+* Easily control locomotives (MM2, MFX, DCC), multi-units, signals, switches, and routes
 * Download locomotive, layout, and route information from the CS2/CS3
 * Customize locomotive icons and function icons without needing to set them in the CS2/CS3
 * Powerful keyboard interface